 But optimizing in this top-down fashion will only increase your clicks then conversions gradually.
 Metaphorically, this is the same as widening your net or switching to a more fish-filled river.
 What happens if your sales team can’t close these conversions and you still end up wasting the same amount of money?

-This is why you should optimize backwards and holistically.
+This is why you should optimize backward and holistically.
 Make sure your sales system is optimized first.
 Then optimize your pages for more conversions to get more leads into your actual sales funnel.
 Then, lastly, you can optimize your bids and ads to increase the number of clicks you get.

 About the author